 A warm mist humidifier heats the water to such an extent that bacteria and fungi cannot grow in it and so although like all humidifiers they need emptying and drying once a day they only need cleaning once a week.

 An air purifier in general needs a filter change once a year.
 Some can go 18 months without needing a filter change.

 Some Humidifiers Need More Electricity Than an Air Purifier

 Most air purifiers will need 72 to a150 W to be effective.
 An ultrasonic humidifier uses 30W a cool-mist humidifier 50 W and a steam humidifier 230W.
 A whole house humidifier will use 240 watts approximately.
 So there is a larger range of energy needs for a humidifier.
 Please see this article for information on the different types.

 For ultrasonic or impeller humidifiers, the EPA recommend using distilled water.
 This is not necessary for steam humidifiers and the EPA has not tested and evaporated humidifiers, but it seems unlikely theoretically that distilled water would be needed.
 So for at least 2 of the types of humidifier distilled water is necessary and will cause an ongoing cost.
 Distilled water costs about $0.80 per gallon and the humidifier will use.
 This is lessened by the fact that the humidifier is usually only needed over the winter months.

 Air purifiers need filter replacements in the filters are fairly expensive.
-In general, an air purifier will need $100-150 worth of filter changes per year.
+In general, one will need $100-150 worth of filter changes per year.